fastenhealth/policy/source/sections/07-systems_access_policy.md

 13. In cases of increased risk or known attempted unauthorized access, immediate steps are taken by the Security and Privacy Officer to limit access and reduce risk of unauthorized access.
 14. Direct system to system, system to application, and application to application authentication and authorization are limited and controlled to restrict access.

-## ??
-7.3 Workforce Clearance
+## 7.3 Workforce Clearance

 1. The level of security assigned to a user of the production platform is based on the minimum necessary amount of data access required to carry out legitimate job responsibilities assigned to a user's job classification and/or to a user needing access to carry out treatment, payment, or healthcare operations.
 2. All access requests are treated on a "least-access principle."
 3. Luma maintains a minimum necessary approach to access to Customer data.
 As such, Luma, including all workforce members, does not access any ePHI except out of necessity to address Customer issues.
+Select set of job roles are cleared to access ePHI specifically customer success, customer support, and engineering.
-4. ??
-Customers can add additional users to their account for access to the messaging platform.
+4. Customers can add additional users to their account for access to the messaging platform.
 It is the Customer's responsibility to verify appropriate access.
-Who removes users?
+Customer will be responsible to remove additional users.

-## ??
-7.4 Access Authorization
+## 7.4 Access Authorization

 1. Role based access categories for each Luma system and application are pre-approved by the Security Officer, or an authorized delegate of the Security Officer.
-2. ??
-Luma through the help of Aptible hardware and software firewalls to segment data, prevent unauthorized access, and monitor traffic for denial of service attacks.
+2. Luma uses third party and internal tools hardware and software firewalls to segment data, prevent unauthorized access, and monitor traffic for denial of service attacks.

 ## 7.5 Person or Entity Authentication